rivernihil/5th-ed-modified-zener-psion/psion.md

 Starting at 2nd level, when you cast *eldritch blast*, add your Charisma modifier to the damage it deals on a hit.

 #### Kinetic Shield
-Starting at 6th level, when you cast *shield* as a reaction, after gaining the +5 bonus for the triggering attack, you may dismiss the remaining duration to cause *shield* to additionally gain the effect of *eldritch blast* and target the source of the original triggering attack.
+Starting at 6th level, when you cast *shield* as a reaction, after gaining the +5 bonus for the triggering attack, you may forgo the remaining duration of *shield* to cast *eldritch blast* as part of the reaction.

 #### Burst of Willpower
-Starting at 10th level, you can spend your contact to cast *eldritch blast* on that creature as a bonus action.
-Additionally, whenever you cast *eldritch blast*, you may pay 1 PSI to enter into a psionic clash with one of its targets.
+Starting at 10th level, whenever you cast a telepathic spell affecting one or more enemies, you can cast *eldritch blast* as a bonus action.

 #### Mind Over Matter
-Starting at 14th level, you gain the ability to cast or dismiss *levitation* as an action.
-This version of *levitation* has no duration.
+Starting at 14th level, you gain the ability to cast or dismiss *levitation* as a bonus action for free.

 ### Telepathy
 Perhaps the most iconic of the psionic disciplines is Telepathy.
 Telepathy involves using one's mind to interface directly with that of another.
 This can be used for simple communication, but nearly everyone is afraid of the terrors of mind control.
 Criminals often complain that they were under the effects of telepathic domination, but unless this can be proved, such claims are meaningless.